Director / Double Bass

 Described by the Grand Rapids Press as “a lyrical musician who plays with authenticity that transcends mere technique,” Conyers has performed with many orchestras as soloist.
 Conyers was featured with the Grand Rapids Symphony (2008) in a concerto commissioned by the GRS and written for him entitled “Prayers of Rain and Wind” by John B Hedges.
 He has performed with the Alabama Symphony, Flagstaff Symphony, the Savannah Symphony and Civic Orchestras, and the Sphinx Symphony having won second prize at the 2004 Sphinx Competition in Detroit, MI.
 In June 2010, Conyers made a solo appearance with the Dekalb Symphony Orchestra (GA).
 Engagements during the 2012-2013 season include solo performances with the Chamber Orchestra of Philadelphia (PA), Richmond Symphony (VA), and Main Line Symphony (PA).

-As an orchestral musician, Conyers has performed throughout the United States and Europe.
+Conyers has performed all over the world.
 He served as principal (solo) bass of the Philadelphia Virtuosi Chamber Orchestra with whom he traveled extensively and recorded on the Naxos label.
 He also served as assistant principal bass for Symphony in C (formerly the Haddonfield Symphony) in the early 2000s.
 Conyers has been a fellowship student and held principal positions at numerous music festivals including the Tanglewood Music Center, the Aspen Music Festival and School, the Verbier Music Festival in Switzerland, Brevard Music Center, and the Britten-Pears Music Festival in England.
 Conyers has performed with a number of major orchestras including the Boston and Detroit Symphonies, Minnesota Orchestra, and the City of Birmingham Symphony Orchestra in a number of prestigious venues including Carnegie Hall, Kennedy Center, Lincoln Center, and the Musikverein in Vienna, Austria.

 A recipient of numerous awards and honors, Conyers attended The Curtis Institute of Music in Philadelphia and graduated with his bachelors degree studying with both Hal Robinson, principal bass of the Philadelphia Orchestra, and double bass soloist Edgar Meyer.
 Other mentors have included David Warshauer, principal bassist of the former Savannah Symphony, Daniel Swaim, and Albert Laszlo.
 In 1999 he was one of the first guests on NPR’s “From the Top” with host Christopher O’Riley in one of its pilot shows.
 In 2007 Conyers was named one of “30 Leaders 30 and Under” by Ebony Magazine.
 He was the inaugural recipient of the Sanford Allen Award from the Sphinx Competition, and in February of 2010, he was the first Sphinx Competition laureate to serve on the distinguished jury panel for the competition.